 In this post, let us understand – What is Pre-construction period interest?
 How to calculate pre-construction period interest on home loan?
 How to claim tax benefits /deductions on interest payments of an under construction house / Property?

-Under Construction House & Tax Provisions on Home Loan
+Under Construction House & Tax Benefits on Home Loan

 Let us understand certain terminologies related to an Under Construction house and home loan tax benefits.